edemocracy/nix-ekklesia-vvvote/README.md

 ## Building VVVote Docker Images

 The Nix expression in `docker.nix` builds image tars that can be used with Docker.
-(Private) keys must be copied to the Nix store and then to the image, so the setting `copy_keys_to_store` must be set to `true` and `keydir` must be a path, absolute or relative (without double quotes). `uwsgi.http_address` should be set to `""` (empty string) so HTTP can be reached from outside the container.
+(Private) keys must be copied to the Nix store and then to the image, so the setting `copyKeysToStore` must be set to `true` and `keydir` must be a path, absolute or relative (without double quotes). `httpAddress` should be set to `"0.0.0.0"` (empty string) so HTTP can be reached from outside the container.

 Have a look at `vvvote-build-docker-images` to see how to build and import images into Docker.